NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

 1. Data Preparation and Pre-processing

-2. Model Development and Training: Explore and select appropriate neural network architectures (e.g., ResNet, SENets) for image classification and feature visualization.
+2. Model Development and Training: Explore and select appropriate neural network architectures (e.g., ResNet, SENets, DenseNet) for image classification and feature visualization.
 3. Explainability and Visualization Techniques: Implement methods to make AI decisions transparent and understandable such as Grad-CAM.
 4. Validation and Testing
 5. Documentation and Training: Create comprehensive documentation and user guides explaining the functionality and benefits of the AI tools.